Efficient Fairness-Performance Pareto Front Computation: Structure of Fair Representations

+In this Section we describe several theoretical properties of fair representations.
+In Section \ref{sec:problem_setting} we introduce the problem setup and the necessary notation.
+In Section \ref{sec:classification_and_factorisation} we discuss relations to classification with accuracy loss and the factorization result, which allows to reduce the size of the representation space.
+The Invertibility Theorem is introduced in Section \ref{sec:opt_reprs_properties}.

-\section{Problem Setting}
+\subsection{Problem Setting}

-Let $A$ be a binary sensitive variable, and let $X$ be an additional feature random variable, with values in $\RR^d$.
-Assume also that there is a target variable $Y$ with finitely many values, jointly distributed with $X,A$.
+Let $A$ be a binary sensitive variable, and let $X$ be an additional feature random variable, with values in a set $\mcX$, typically with $\mcX = \RR^d$.
+Assume also that there is a target variable $Y$ with finitely many values in a set $\mcY$, jointly distributed with $X,A$.

-A representation $Z$ of $(X,A)$ is defined as a random variable taking values in some space $\RR^{d'}$, with \emph{(i)} distribution given through $\Probu{\theta}{Z \cond X,A}$, where $\theta$ are the parameters of the representation, and \emph{(ii)} such that $Z$ is independent of the rest of the variables of the problem conditioned on $(X,A)$.
+A representation $Z$ of $(X,A)$ is defined as a random variable taking values in some space $\mcZ$, with \emph{(i)} distribution given through $\Probu{\theta}{Z \cond X,A}$, where $\theta$ are \emph{the parameters of the representation}, and \emph{(ii)} such that conditioned on $(X,A)$, $Z$ is independent of the rest of the variables of the problem.
 In particular, we have

 where $\indep$ denotes statistical independence.

 Fairness in this paper will be measured by the Total Variation distance.
 For two distributions, $\mu,\nu$ on $\RR^d$, with densities $f_{\mu},f_{\nu}$, respectively, this distance is defined as